On this page

-- act as an observer where a person is being towed by a vessel, provided the operator of the vessel holds a boat operator's licence or a temporary boat operator's licence and has attained 18 years of age.
+They can also act as an observer when a person is being towed by a vessel, provided the operator of the vessel holds a boat operator's licence or a temporary boat operator's licence and is at least 18 years of age.

-If you have passed a special permit practical examination you are also able:
+If you have passed a special permit practical exam you are also able to operate a recreational vessel without supervision if:

-- operate a boat that is towing a water skier.
+- boat that is towing a water skier.

 Before you begin